 The seventh new method we'll explore is A/B Testing.

-What: An everyday person tests out riding a bike on multiple streets and gives a rating and verbal description of his/her experience on each street.
+What: An everyday person tests out riding a bike on different street (designs) and gives a verbal description of and rating on his/her experience on each one.

 (Translated to the context of street design for everyday biking from traditional design method: A/B Testing.)